cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals/README.md

 # 3.2.
 On-Prem connectivity via an NVA

 We are now back to our initial setup, with On-Prem branches connected to the Concentrator NVA.
-Loopback addresses have been configured on the CSR for branch emulation.

 ## 3.2.1.
 NVA routing table & NVA <=> Branch reachability
+In real-life scenarios the On-Prem prefixes are usually learnt dynamically by the Concentrator, via BGP run over IPSec tunnels or via the SDWAN overlay for example.
+Likewise, the Concentrator advertises the Azure ranges in return.
+Loopback addresses have been configured on the CSR for branch emulation.

 Connectivity between the Concentrator NVA and the On-Prem branches is confirmed by the Concentrator routing table and successful pings:

 <img width="1024" alt="image" src="https://user-images.githubusercontent.com/110976272/215296126-6d1982c5-871d-4c23-927e-fa55fb7a41f0.png">

 ## 3.2.2.
 NVA *Effective routes* and NVA routing table misalignment
 Although existing in the Concentrator NVA routing table, the branch prefixes are NOT reflected on the underlying VM’s NIC Effective routes nor known or reachable by any other VM in the VNET or peered VNETs, resulting in failed connectivity to the On-Prem branches.
+Step 3 of the above packet walk cannot be completed.

 <img width="1124" alt="image" src="https://user-images.githubusercontent.com/110976272/215295807-d7c6c83f-b744-4606-ac66-fee7aebb717a.png">